Judge holds Iowa Department of Corrections in contempt for violating order

 Remarking that it’s not feasible to jail the Iowa Department of Corrections for deliberately violating a court order, a Polk County judge has fined the agency $1,500 for contempt of court.

 The penalty stems from a lawsuit that 13 prison inmates, then housed at Anamosa State Penitentiary, filed against the Iowa Department of Corrections in 2018.
-The inmates alleged the DOC was violating their constitutional rights by denying them access to magazines or other materials with nudity or sexually explicit content.
+The inmates alleged the DOCviolated their constitutional rights by denying them access to magazines or other materials with nudity or sexually explicit content.

 The lawsuit was triggered by the Iowa Legislature’s 2018 revision of the state law that restricts inmate access to adult content.
-After the 2018 revisions, the law barred any commercially published material that contained not only sexually explicit content, but also nudity.
+After the 2018 revisions, the law barred any commercially published material that contained sexually explicit content and nudity.

+From 2023: Two years after fatal escape attempt, Anamosa prison to become medium-security

-A judge in the case concluded the law and the DOC policies that sprang from it were potentially too broad and could infringe on the inmates’ First Amendment rights.
-The court issued an injunction that stated the DOC “shall not prevent the distribution of materials to (the plaintiffs) and other inmates similarly situated that features mere non-sexually explicit nudity.”
+A judge in the case concluded the law and the Department of Corrections policies that sprang from it were potentially too broad and could infringe on the inmates’ First Amendment rights.
+The court issued an injunction that stated the department “shall not prevent the distribution of materials to (the plaintiffs) and other inmates similarly situated that features mere non-sexually explicit nudity.”

-In 2022, with the injunction still in place, one of the plaintiffs sought to hold the DOC in contempt of court, alleging the department was violating the 2019 order by denying his request to purchase lingerie magazines.
+In 2022, with the injunction still in place, one of the plaintiffs sought to hold the department in contempt of court, alleging the department was violating the 2019 order by denying his request to purchase lingerie magazines.
 The inmate later testified that he had filed a complaint with the Iowa Office of Ombudsman on the issue.
-Court exhibits show that in October 2020, the ombudsman’s office told the inmate it questioned the DOC’s “dubious interpretation and application of the court injunction” — indicating the DOC had been put on notice that it was violating the court order.
+Court exhibits show that in October 2020, the ombudsman’s office told the inmate it questioned the department’s “dubious interpretation and application of the court injunction” — indicating the department had been put on notice that it was violating the court order.

+From 2019: Iowa restricts what prisoners can watch on TV after porn lawsuit

-At around that same time, another plaintiff complained the DOC had taken away his copy of Sports Illustrated’s swimsuit issue – a magazine that’s commonly available at grocery stores and other mass-market retailers.
+At around that same time, another plaintiff complained the department had taken away his copy of Sports Illustrated’s swimsuit issue ― a magazine that’s commonly available at grocery stores and other mass-market retailers.

 During the trial, Dee Radeke, an inmate and prison librarian, testified that after the Legislature amended the law in 2018, a prison security director asked him to pull from circulation any pictures of pin-up girls, graphic novels or novels containing strong sexual content such as “Shades of Grey.”

-DOC Executive Officer Rebecca Bowker testified that she followed the court’s order “to a T,” but also testified that she wasn’t sure whether she had even seen the order.
-In addition, Bowker testified that she believed DOC policy prohibited photos of women in thong bikinis on the grounds that woman’s genitalia would not be “substantially” covered.
+Department of Correction Executive Officer Rebecca Bowker testified that she followed the court’s order “to a T,” but also testified that she wasn’t sure whether she had even seen the order.
+In addition, Bowker testified that she believed the department's policy prohibited photos of women in thong bikinis on the grounds that woman’s genitalia would not be “substantially” covered.

+Jail 'not a real option' for Department of Correction's contempt, judge concludes

 “The injunction had been in place for three years at the time DOC changed its policy in 2022,” Farrell noted.
 “This action shows DOC acted willfully in denying nude content despite the injunction.
 The DOC denied (one plaintiff’s) request for three editions of Playboy that had been approved under the prior policy.”